The Art Initiative at The Tobin Center

 Macbeth and Giselle, respectively presented by Opera San Antonio and Ballet San Antonio, with music by Giuseppe Verdi and Adolphe Adam, are also featured in the McNay's fall 2017 theatre arts exhibition.
 Titled Stage Frights: Madness, Monsters, Mayhem, the exhibition explores what happens when a theatre's house goes dark and imagination rules the stage.
 The Witches who prophesy MacBeth's rise and fall, and the Wilis who dance young men to death in Giselle, are just some of the fantastic creatures who entice Museum visitors of all ages.

 Courtesy of the McNay Art Museum, Tobin Theatre Arts Collection

 In conjunction with Opera San Antonio's The Barber of Seville, performance guests explored the works of internationally acclaimed set designer John Conklin who designed the set of this production of Rossini's The Barber of Seville, Orginated at the Glimmerglass Opera Festival.
 Courtesy of the McNay Art Museum, the display at The Tobin Center included a variety of works from Conklin, who has designed productions for the Metropolitian Opera, Lyric Opera of chicago, English National Opera, and Bastille Opera in Paris.

-For more information the Arts Initiative at The Tobin Center contact Rick Frederick, Director of Resident Company & Community Engagement at The Tobin Center, via phone at (210) 223-3333 ext.
+For more information The Art Initiative at The Tobin Center contact Rick Frederick, Director of Resident Company & Community Engagement at The Tobin Center, via phone at (210) 223-3333 ext.
 7016

-To tour the exhibits of The Arts Initiative at The Tobin Center, outside of the hours of ticketed events, please contact Rick Frederick.
+To tour the exhibits of The Art Initiative at The Tobin Center, outside of the hours of ticketed events, please contact Rick Frederick.